-Join investors representing $17.45 trillion in combined assets in calling on the FAO to produce a Global Roadmap to 1.5˚C, Nature and Nutrition Security Goals
+In this letter, investors representing $18 trillion in combined assets called on the FAO to produce a Global Roadmap to 1.5˚C, Nature and Nutrition Security Goals.

 Letter to Mr Qu Dongyu, Director-General of the Food and Agriculture Organization